Nancy Kedersha

 Nancy Kedersha (born 1951) is an American cell biologist and micrographer.
 She got her Ph.D. from Rutgers University where she worked in Richard Berg's lab studying the characteristics and assembly of prolyl hydroxylases.
 Afterwards she joined Leonard Rome's lab at UCLA as a post-doctoral fellow where she co-discovered the vault (organelle).
 Subsequently, she worked at ImmunoGen Inc. where she worked on staining and photographing different cancer cells.
-Currently, she works as an instructor of medicine at Brigham and Women's Hospital in Paul Anderson's lab where her work focuses on studying stress granules formation.
+She then worked as an instructor of medicine at Brigham and Women's Hospital in Paul Anderson's lab, where her work focused on studying stress granule formation.
+In late-2020, she retired.
 In addition to her contributions as a scientist, Kedersha has been quite successful in different microscopy competitions.
 She is a four-time Nikon Small World finalist and in 2011 she won the Lennart Nilsson Award.

 Education and early life

 Kedersha is the daughter of Richard Kedersha, a professor of business administration and basketball coach at Rutgers University.
 She graduated high school from Rutherford High School in the class of 1969.
 After completing her bachelor's in biology from Bucknell University in 1973, Kedersha pursued her graduate studies at Rutgers University in Richard Berg's lab where she characterized the purification, assembly, and biosynthesis of prolyl hydroxylase.
 In 1983 she obtained her PhD in biochemistry.